bartdorlandt/dreamnetworking/dream/docs/blog/posts/paperless.md

 Let's skip right to the beautiful part.
 No matter how you start your setup with paperless, there is no wrong way.
 No matter how you start with tags, correspondents or categories, you can always change them later.
 This is what I love about paperless.
 You can start with a simple setup and grow it as you go.

-Even the storage path structure, which is alreday very flexible in paperless, can be changed later.
+Even the storage path structure, which is already very flexible in paperless, can be changed later.
 Any change to it, will be reflected on the filesystem without any worries on failing.

 Here are some examples of how I've structured my documents: